nvennin/test-www/procedures/Procedure_GDP_VQICE_Receipt_of_medicinal_products.md

 Role     |   Description    |   Who
 ------   |   --------       |  ----
-Reviewer | Reviews documentation of the supplier and ensure that all changes are documented | Quality Officer
+Reviewer | Reviews documentation of the supplier and ensures that all changes are documented | Quality Officer

 ## PROCEDURE